On Becoming a Resilient Leader

 👐 How to Participate

-👨🎓Resilience Masterclasses // I’m facilitating founders + leaders through Emotional Resilience Masterclasses.
+👨🎓 Virtual Resilience Masterclasses // I’m facilitating founders + leaders through these remote Emotional Resilience Masterclasses throughout May.
 (If you know someone who might benefit from attending please share, we also offer in-house training for teams)

 🌴Ubud Resilience Retreat // We’ve booked a beautiful villa in the uplands of Bali for an intensive four day training to explore the fundamentals of Emotional Resilience.
 Space is limited to fourteen attendees and spots are offered by application only.